edgeimpulse/example-SparkFun-MicroMod-nRF52840/README.md

 ![ide-upload-successful](assets/ide-upload-successful.png)

-**Note to Windows users:** *you might see some warning during the compiliation, this is not an issue, you can keep going and your sketch will run correcty:*
+**Note to Windows users:** *you might see some warnings during the compiliation, this is not an issue, you can keep going and your sketch will run correcty:*

 ![ide-done-compiling-windows](assets/ide-done-compiling-windows.png)